LRD spectral analysis of multifractional functional time series on manifolds: Simulation study

-In the compact LRD operator case, considering the eigenvalue sequence given in Table 1 of the Supplementary Material, Figure \ref{fhistT1000sphar3} displays the histograms of the temporal mean of the empirical absolute errors from $R=100, 2000, 5000$ independent generations of a functional sample of size $T=1000$ of multifractionally integrated SPHAR(3) process.
-The empirical analysis performed for the remaining cases under compact LRD operator, from $R=100, 2000,5000$ independent generations of each one of the functional samples of size $T=50, 500,1000$ considered, are given in Sections 4.1, 4.3, 4.5, and 4.7 of the Supplementary Material (see also Sections 4.2, 4.4, 4.6 and 4.8 of the Supplementary Material for the same analysis under noncompact LRD operator).
+Under the LRD operator scenario plotted at the left--hand side of Figure \ref{figlrdeigcand} (see also Table 1 of the Supplementary Material), Figure \ref{fhistT1000sphar3} displays the histograms of the temporal mean of the empirical absolute errors from $R=100, 2000, 5000$ independent generations of a functional sample of size $T=1000$ of multifractionally integrated SPHAR(3) process.
+The empirical analysis performed for the remaining cases under decreasing LRD operator eigenvalue sequence, from $R=100, 2000,5000$ independent generations of each one of the functional samples of size $T=50, 500,1000$ considered, are given in Sections 4.1, 4.3, 4.5, and 4.7 of the Supplementary Material (see also Sections 4.2, 4.4, 4.6 and 4.8 of the Supplementary Material for the same analysis under increasing LRD operator eigenvalue sequence as plotted at the right--hand side of Figure \ref{figlrdeigcand}).
 The results are displayed for the eigenspaces $H_{n},$ $n=1,5, 10, 15, 20, 25, 30.$ The empirical probabilities